thefaheemkhan/LeetCode-101/README.md

-# Python101
+# LeetCode 101
-all about python webdev, ai, ml, cybersecurity, etc
+All about leet code questions.